v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-setmethodsourcerange-method.md

 ## <a name="parameters"></a>Parametri
  `startDoc`
- [in] Puntatore al documento che contiene la posizione iniziale.
+ [in] A pointer to the document containing the starting position.

  `startLine`
- [in] Il numero di riga iniziale.
+ [in] The starting line number.

  `startColumn`
- [in] La colonna iniziale.
+ [in] The starting column.

  `endDoc`
- [in] Puntatore al documento contenente la posizione finale.
+ [in] A pointer to the document containing the ending position.

  `endLine`
- [in] Numero di riga finale.
+ [in] The ending line number.

  `endColumn`
- [in] Numero della colonna finale.
+ [in] The ending column number.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche